 Pets in the cabin

 Lufthansa will accept small dogs and cats to be transported in the passenger cabin if the weight of the pet (including container) does not exceed 8 kg.
-The pet has to be kept in a watertight and bite proof container measuring no more than 55 x 40 x 23 cm.
+The pet has to be kept in a watertight and bite proof carrier measuring no more than 55 x 40 x 23 cm (22 x 16 x 9 in).
+Only soft-sided carriers are accepted.
 The container must be stored under the seat directly in front of the passenger.